Red Dwarf: Characters and actors

 A humanoid creature with cat-like teeth who evolved from the offspring of Lister's smuggled pet cat Frankenstein.
-The Cat or simply "Cat" (who is never given an actual name) is self-centered and concerned with little other than sleeping, eating, and fawning over his appearance, and tends not to socialise with other members of the crew in early episodes.
+The Cat or simply "Cat" (who is never given an actual name) is self-centred and concerned with little other than sleeping, eating, and fawning over his appearance, and tends not to socialise with other members of the crew in early episodes.
 Over time, he grows closer to his crewmates and becomes a useful part of the crew.
-Unlike his human companions, he has a "cool" sounding pulse, six nipples, and colour-coordinated internal organs.